AlexOrrSB/sendbird-virgil-uikit-sample/e2ee-guide.md

 ### Create users in the Sendbird dashboard

 Create users in the Sendbird dashboard in the `users` section.
-Issue the new user's an access token so that they can only connect the Sendbird client SDK if they first retrieve the access token.
+Issue the new users an access token so that they can only connect the Sendbird client SDK if they first retrieve the access token.
 This is a best practice and although unsecured in this tutorial, the endpoint to retrieve the Sendbird access token can be behind your own application's authentication.

 ### Create a Virgil Account